DFE-Digital/get-into-teaching-app/app/views/content/tips-on-applying-for-teacher-training.md

 ## Your personal statement

-Explaining why you want to be a teacher is an essential part of your application - so it’s worth taking your time on it.
+Your personal statement explains why you want to be a teacher.

-A personal statement is usually about 1,000 words.
 It’s your chance to show your motivation, commitment and teaching potential.

-You may want to cover some of the following:
+It’s a crucial part of your application - so it’s worth taking your time on it.

+Personal statements are split into two sections.
+In total they are usually around 1,000 words.

-* why you want to teach
+### Section 1: Why do you want to teach?

+Up to 600 words.

+This is the place to talk about why you think you would make a great teacher.
+You can include:

 * what inspired you to choose teaching
-* your understanding of the demands and rewards of teaching
+* your understanding of the demands and rewards of the profession
-* the personal qualities that will make you a good teacher
+* personal qualities that will make you a good teacher
 * your contribution to the life of the school outside the classroom – for example, running extra-curricular activities and clubs
-* details of any experience you have working with children and what you learnt
+* any experience you have working with children and what you learnt
-* your suitability to teach a subject or group
 * your thoughts on children’s wellbeing and the education system

-As part of your personal statement you'll need to demonstrate your suitability to teach a subject or age group.
+### Section 2: Your suitability to teach a subject or age group.

+Up to 400 words.

+If you’re applying for secondary teacher training, use this section to demonstrate your interest in and knowledge of the subject(s) you’ve chosen.

+If you’re applying for primary teacher training, demonstrate why teaching that age group is suited to you.

 You could talk about:

-* the subject of your undergraduate degree and the modules you studied
-* postgraduate degrees (for example, a Masters or PhD)
+* any relevant work experience or unpaid experience
-* your A level subjects
+* your degree(s) and other studies, such as your A levels
-* expertise you’ve gained at work
+* any relevant skills, interests or achievements

 [If you're concerned about your subject knowledge](/improve-your-subject-knowledge), do not worry - you may be able to do a 'subject knowledge enhancement' course as part of your training.